Lebyath/PoemWriter/README.md

 This is all a beginner learning experience for me but I can catch on pretty fast.
 I hope this is something fun for others as well!

-Below is a rough sketch of how to run this porgram in the PowerShell console and diplay you poem to the console.
+Below is a rough sketch of how to run this program in the PowerShell console and diplay you poem to the console.

 ![](HowToRunInPS.png)